bmonish/ios-learning/Combine-UIKit/UsingPublishedAttribute/README.md

 @Published private var name = ""
 ```

-Since we already have a publisher, we can directly use it.
-Here we are going to Combine the three publisher and create our own publisher which meets our requirement.
+Since we already have the publishers, we can directly use it.
+Here we are going to Combine the three publishers and create our own publisher which meets our requirement.

 ```swift
 private var validToSubmit: AnyPublisher<Bool, Never> {